decadence127/DepositCreditApp_univer/README.md

 # DepositCreditApp_univer

 EN: Functionality:
- Centralized banking system is a simulation of bank operation user interface which is used to serve the clients, for example: bank client can contact operation of this system and apply for bank deposit or credit.
+ Centralized banking system is a simulation of bank operation user interface which is used to serve the clients, for example: bank client can contact operator of this system and apply for bank deposit or credit.
 Thus operator is able to approve this application and open a deposit or credit in client's bank.
 Also he can close this application and review monthly rate/balance changes, depending on credit/deposit type.
  User which applied for credit/deposit gets a bank identification number, which he can use as pin-code in ATM simulation page to access his own bank balance status and withdraw/desposit money onto this account.

  Client stack: TypeScript, Axios, ReactJs, MaterialUI, Webpack.